grannycart/by-sound-alone_source/draft4_builtprose-subworld_story1.md

 "Yeah," said Shakes, "we'll need to drill some through-hull fittings.
 That sucks, but it shouldn't be too hard to make them water-tight to 30 meters, which is what I usually call the depth limit of the _Gnat_."

-"Since we're going to be dragging the _Gnat_ along by the docking collar," said Owen, "Seems like ya should also weld some supports on the outside of the collar, down the sail, and directly to the structural elements of the hull.
+"Since we're going to be dragging the _Gnat_ along by the mating collar," said Owen, "Seems like ya should also weld some supports on the outside of the collar, down the sail, and directly to the structural elements of the hull.
 It'll be ugly as fuck, but less likely to leave the _Gnat_ ripped away from the collar."

 "Ugly-as-fuck is my other name."
 Said Shakes.